Stewartia pseudocamellia var. koreana

 Native to (or naturalized in) Oregon:

-- Deciduous tree, may grow to 20-30 ft (6-9 m) tall, upright, dense, often multi-branched low; bark exfoliates in flakes, color varies from gray to orange and reddish browns.
+- Broadleaf deciduous tree, may grow to 20-30 ft (6-9 m) tall, upright, dense, often multi-branched low; bark exfoliates in flakes, color varies from gray to orange and reddish browns.
 Leaves alternate, simple, elliptic, 2.5-10 cm long and 2-7.5 cm wide, abruptly pointed (acuminate), base wedge-shaped or rounded, remotely serrate, dark green and without hairs (glabrous) above, slightly pubescent below; fall color might include purple, red, orange and yellow, but reportedly some trees show little color.
 Flowers white, about 6-7.5 cm wide, 5-6 petals, large yellow center (yellow stamens), similar to S. pseudocamellia; but flatter rather than cup-shaped; blooms in early to mid-summer.
 Fruit brown, pointed, pyramidal capsule, about 4-5 cm long, splits to release seeds, persistent.

 - Sun to part shade.
 Best in moist, acidic soil.